Zoeller M57 Sump Pump

 As with any sump pump the float switch will eventually need replacement.
 Unlike the built to throw away upon failure pumps, replacement float switches are available for the M57 and are easy to replace.
 If the sump pump will be used frequently it is a good idea to change it every three or four years.
 If the pump is not used much, the switch will probably last seven years or more.

-Discover Why Plumbing Professionals Recommend Zoeller Pumps
+See Why Plumbing Professionals Recommend Zoeller Pumps

-The plumbers at Water Systems explain why Zoeller Pumps are highly rec0mmended.
+The plumbers at WaterSystems explain why Zoeller Pumps are highly rec0mmended.

-✔ Cast Iron housing does not get as hot as plastic housing
+✔ There are no screens to clog ✔ Cast Iron housing does not get as hot as plasatic housing ✔ Switch is not hollow and will not fill with water

-The Zoeller Submersible Sump Pump Stands Out
+The Zoeller Submersible Sump Pump Is Very Reasonably Priced

 ✔ All parts are made and assembled in the USA.